- About the Major

 - Society for Features Journalism

 Capital News Service

 Capital News Service is a student-powered news organization run by the Philip Merrill College of Journalism.
-For two decades, we have provided deeply reported, award-winning coverage of issues of import to Marylanders.
+For two nearly 25 years, we have provided deeply reported, award-winning coverage of issues of import to Marylanders.